-Also called a Custard Apple or Custard Fruit, this delicious heart-shaped fruit is a delicacy in the exotic fruit category.
+Also called Custard Apple or Custard Fruit, this delicious heart-shaped fruit is a delicacy in the exotic fruit arena.
 They are a hand-pollinated fruit, which makes them a time-consuming commercial crop.
 However, since they are grown in so many areas now, supply is not a problem.
 The flesh of the cherimoya is cream-colored with large, black, inedible seeds.
 They have a flavor similar to a blend of strawberry, mango and pineapple.
 To eat one, simply cut it into wedges and spoon out the creamy flesh, while discarding the seeds.
 They are generally eaten as is, but they can also be used in drinks, fruit salads or desserts.

-South African Baby Pineapples
+South African Baby Pineapple

-Also known as the horned melon, this very interesting piece of fruit contains a lime green, jelly-like inside with the texture of a cool cucumber.
+Also known as the African horned melon, this very interesting piece of fruit contains a lime green, jelly-like inside with the texture of a cool cucumber.
 The taste is a subtle combination of cucumber, banana, melon and lime.
 The outer shell is spiky golden-orange and is often used as a serving dish filled with fruit salad, dip or other delicious recipes.
 Kiwano melons are also used to create exotic tropical drinks or delicious sauces for seafood, poultry and vegetables.

 Kiwano melons last for several weeks without refrigeration.
 Once they “give” to the touch, they are ripe and ready to eat.
 Do not store them near apples or bananas, as these fruits will shorten their shelf life.
-They are low in calories with only 24 calories in 3½ ounce, and contain more potassium than a banana.
+They are low in calories with only 24 calories in 3½ ounces, and contain more potassium than a banana.
 They are also high in Vitamin C.

 Sweet Young Coconuts